Intuitive Movement vs Traditional Workouts: Why Listening to Your Body Wins

 Intuitive movement is the practice of tuning into your body’s signals and honoring what it needs on any given day—whether that’s stretching, strength training, dancing, walking, or resting.

-Rather than sticking to a rigid workout plan focused on burning calories, “earning” food, or hitting arbitrary milestones, intuitive movement is all about feeling good, building resilience, and respecting your body’s wisdom.
+Rather than sticking to a rigid workout plan focused on burning calories , “earning” food , or hitting arbitrary milestones , intuitive movement is all about feeling good, building resilience, and respecting your body’s wisdom.

-At its core, intuitive fitness is about moving because you love your body—not because you’re trying to punish it.
+At its core, intuitive fitness is about moving because you

 How Traditional Workouts Fall Short